 Frankly, we do give a ‘dam’ about this giant buck-toothed statue!
 This appropriate homage to its town of Beaverlodge is also our Canadian mascot, so why not be an eager beaver and visit it during our 150th birthday?

-Don’t let the sun go down on Grande Prairie.
-Its sprawling sundial is the the largest of its kind in Canada, measuring 60 metres.
-(197 feet).
+Don’t let the sun go down on Lloydminster.
+Its sprawling sundial is the largest of its kind in Canada, measuring 60 metres (197 feet).
 Seems our friends in Alberta really love to shine a light on giant landmarks!

 Of course, there are plenty of other huge landmarks in our colossal country.
 Thanks for your input folks, we always love to ‘big up’ our awesome customers!

-Ready to travel Canada to celebrate our 150th birthday?
+Ready to explore Canada?
 For free expert advice or to make a booking, call us at 1877 967 5302 or visit your nearest Flight Centre store.